Risk management process

 - reviewing risk management approach and controls

 Identification and evaluation of risks are generally known as risk assessment.
 This activity is critical to determining suitable risk responses.
 It can also be legally required in some business areas, eg health and safety.
 See how to evaluate business risks.

 Risk responses can include tolerance, treatment, transfer or termination of risks.
 If a risk presents an opportunity, a suitable response may be to exploit it.
 Discover strategies to manage business risk.

 Risks are incredibly diverse.
 They can affect any aspect of your business and have short, medium or long term impact.
-To manage risks effectively, it is crucial to fully understand the types of risk your business faces.
+To manage risks effectively, it is crucial to fully understand the types of risks your business faces.

 Benefits of risk management